 What To Do At The Train Station

 Once you arrive, look for the large board with “Partenze/Departures” to find your train.
-The Easiest way to do this is by going by your train number (can be found on your ticket) rather than your destination city as some trains make multiple stops and your stop might not be the final destination of the train.
+The Easiest way to do this is to go by your train number (which can be found on your ticket) rather than your destination city, as some trains make multiple stops, and your stop might not be the final destination.

 Find Your Train Track